 The National Institute of Dental and Craniofacial Research (NIDCR), one of the federal government’s National Institutes of Health, sometimes looks for volunteers with specific dental, oral, and craniofacial conditions to participate in research studies, also known as clinical trials.
 Researchers may provide study participants with limited free or low-cost dental treatment for the particular condition they are studying.
 To find out if there are any NIDCR clinical trials that may meet your needs, visit the NIDCR web site and click on “Clinical Trials.”
 For a complete list of all federally funded clinical trials, visit this site.

 Be cautious about websites that promise to provide you with lists of free or low-cost dental care providers in your area.
 Be wary if they request your contact information, or demand that you create an account (with email and password) before you can access their database.In some cases, these websites are simply collecting data that they can use (or sell) to marketing companies.
 In others, they may be fishing for information that they can use to steal your identity – since many people use the same email and password to log into multiple websites or internet services that contain financial information.
 There’s rarely any need to enter anything more than a zip code to find a dentist or dental clinic near you.

-The affordable option to dental insurance, dental savings plans are a great choice when you need dental care as soon as possible.
+The affordable option to dental insurance, dental savings plans, also known as dental discount plans, are a great choice when you need dental care as soon as possible.
 One problem with free or low cost options listed above is that they typically require a lot of waiting before you can see a dentist (or, for an emergency room visit, a far higher cost than you’d normally pay for dental treatment).
 And you can join a plan that your current dentist – or another accredited dentist near you - accepts, rather than being assigned to a dentist.
 For help choosing a plan that activates fast and will save you the most money on the dental care that you need, call our dental savings experts at 866-815-6963 now.